jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

 |Rg| and I(0) can be determined by performing a linear fit in the Guinier plot (a plot of
 :math:`\ln(I)` vs. :math:`q^2`).
 The fitting region should normally have :math:`q_{max}R_g<1.3` for globular proteins.
-This fitting region is called the “Guinier region.”
+This fitting region is called the "Guinier region."

 #.
 In RAW, right click (ctrl click on macs without a right mouse button) on the
-    subtracted GI scattering profile in the Manipulation list and select “Guinier fit”.
+    subtracted GI scattering profile in the Manipulation list and select "Guinier fit".
     In the plots on the right, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit.